Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 \| table \_time host sourcetype \_raw

 Review listening services, open ports, and exposed applications for threat-hunting activities.
+Please refer to repository images # 27 and 28.

 This lab used Splunk Enterprise to analyze firewall-related data, identify listening services and exposed ports, and create dashboards, reports, alerts, detections, and threat-hunting queries for attack surface monitoring.